open-telemetry/opentelemetry.io/content/en/docs/concepts/distributions.md

 Kubernetes project.
 When evaluating a distribution, ensure using the distribution does not result in vendor lock-in.

-> Any support for a distribution from come from the distribution authors and
+> Any support for a distribution comes from the distribution authors and
 > not the OpenTelemetry authors.